Dear Aunt Tracy: The Great End Time Debate Clarified for Busy Homemakers and Teens

 And there is more.
 For once our minds have been saturated with the NT, we cannot help but feel that premillennialism of any variety needlessly complicates the true biblical picture of Consummation.
 Why?
 Because it teaches that the Kingdom of God enters history in three stages, rather than two.
 But this in turn forces premillennarians to multiply (sometimes twofold, sometimes threefold) the comings, resurrections, judgments, and transformations of the physical world that are biblically associated with the return of Christ.
 So again: If part of the blessedness of our Blessed Hope consists of the ability to envision it easily, then it is highly doubtful that premillennial scenarios are giving us the true biblical picture of the Consummation.

 From the very beginning of the NT era this has been the majority view of the Christian Church, and especially since the days of Athanasius and Augustine.
-It appears in the most of the ancient creeds (i.e., the Apostle’s Creed, the Nicene Creed, the Athanasian Creed), and is found in the doctrinal standards of all the major denominations (i.e., Roman Catholic, Orthodox, Lutheran, Reformed, Anglican, and Methodist).
+It appears in the most ancient creeds of the Church (i.e., the Apostle’s Creed, the Nicene Creed, the Athanasian Creed), and is found in the doctrinal standards of all the major denominations (i.e., Roman Catholic, Orthodox, Lutheran, Reformed, Anglican, and Methodist).
 Though it is presently the minority position among evangelical Protestants, the current revival of interest in classic Protestant theology is definitely causing its stock to rise.
 Modern amillennial Bible teachers include Greg Beale, Mark Dever, Anthony Hoekema, Dennis Johnson, Kim Riddlebarger, and Sam Storms.

 But lest we get ahead of ourselves, let’s look briefly at the amillennial view of the Kingdom and the Consummation.